jayson-lennon/rust-bdd-techniques/README.md

 | [src/centralized_dependencies.rs](src/centralized_dependencies.rs) | Shows how to create a dependency container. |
 | [src/trait_abstraction.rs](src/trait_abstraction.rs) | Shows how a `struct` can carry it's own generic dependencies without impacting callers.  |

+Note: Keep `watchexec cargo t` running in another terminal to run your tests as you code.

 Table of Contents
 =================